yoonghan/RN_Android_Native/README.md

      return
       ...
       <CustomView style={{height:200, width:200}}/>
+      //BONUS: Updated to create <CustomView style={{height:200, width:200}} message={"Hi there"}/>
       ...;
     }
 ```

 ## Run it.
+1. Open android and start a device emulator.
-1. Once done, do the command.
+2. Once done, do the command.

 ```
 react-native run-android.
 ```

+3. Click the button and see the toast box appearing.
+4. If there are changes in android.
+You need to run 'react-native run-android' again.
+5. If you opened it in Android Studio, there will be messages in LogCat.
+Filter it by "ANDROID_SAMPLE_UI" to get more info.